groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-dotnet/README.md

 - **text** — text to paraphrase (e.g. hello world)
 - **diversity** - diversity of paraphrasing, "medium" or "high", default is "off"
 - **suggestions** — to receive several suggested variants of paraphrasing (from 1 to 3)

+SDK also provides a tool for summarizing texts and documents in English.
+To do this, put the same parameters as for paraphrasing (except for "diversity" and "suggestions") in the requests body.

 ## How to use the SDK?